Four Reasons to Host A Remote Cyber Tabletop Exercise

 One often tends to get entangled in the word ‘tabletop’ when one thinks of conducting a cyber tabletop exercise for their organisation.
 It is natural to think of this exercise as one that can only be done physically in a closed room.
-However, contrary to that popular belief, it is often much more effective to conduct a remote cyber tabletop exercise.
+However, contrary to that popular belief, it is often much more effective to conduct a virtual tabletop exercise.
 Read on to know why!

 A cyber tabletop exercise helps a business to evaluate if its best-laid plans will work in times of an actual disaster and if all key stakeholders will be able to do the things they’re supposed to do to ensure business continuity and rapid resumption of business operations.

 But is it always necessary to run a tabletop exercise across… umm... a table?
 Not really!
-In fact, it may be better for your business to run a tabletop exercise virtually via Zoom, Microsoft Teams or Google Meet.
+In fact, it may be better for your business to run a virtual tabletop exercise via Zoom, Microsoft Teams or Google Meet.

 1. Emulates real-life: This one is indisputable.
 Have you ever had a disaster of any nature strike your organisation?
 Think back to that time.
 Was everyone involved in making critical decisions at that point available in office at the same time?
 Were all the key stakeholders even present in the country at that time, forget the office?
 Probably not.